Over 20 multiple-choice questions on circular motion and gravitation, featured in the AP Physics 1 exam, are provided with detailed explanations.

 (c) $19$ (d) $42$

-Solution: The toy whirled around a circular frictionless path so that it experiences an inward centripetal force which is provided by the tension in the string.
-The magnitude of this centripetal force which equals to the tension is obtained by $T=F_c=\frac{mv^2}{r}$.
-Substituting the numerical values into above formula, and solving for $v$, we get \begin{align*} v^2&=\frac{rT}{m}\\\\&=\frac{2\times 350}{0.5}\\\\&=\sqrt{1400}\\\\ \Rightarrow v&=37.5\quad\rm m/s\end{align*} which is closest to (b).
+Solution: The toy whirled around a circular, frictionless path, experiencing an inward centripetal force, provided by the tension in the string.
+The magnitude of this centripetal force, which equals the tension, is given by: $T=F_c=\frac{mv^2}{r}$.
+Substituting the numerical values into the above formula and solving for $v$, we have \begin{align*} v^2&=\frac{rT}{m}\\\\&=\frac{2\times 350}{0.5}\\\\&=\sqrt{1400}\\\\ \Rightarrow v&=37.5\quad\rm m/s\end{align*} which is closest to (b).

 Problem (6): A race road is designed with a curve of radius $100\,\rm m$ and banked at an angle of $45^\circ$.
 What maximum speed a race car can have on this road without friction in $\rm m/s$?